OTT Advertising—Everything You Need to Know About Over the Top

 Madhive CEO Adam Helfgott explains that no amount of ad fraud is acceptable in OTT:

-Quote that reads: "What we're doing is working with other leaders in the industry to develop a set of standards that focuses on keeping a trail of data all the way through backed by mathematical equations."
+“What we’re doing is working with other leaders in the industry to develop a set of standards that focuses on keeping a trail of data all the way through backed by mathematical equations.”

 The future of OTT advertising